osamamahgoup2004/osamamahgoup2004/README.md

 ### ✨ Favorite Quotes
 -> “The best way to predict the future is to invent it.” – Alan Kay<br>
--> “Look around and you will find people the would be better without.” – Johan Liebert -> “there are no man like me..only me.” – Jaime Lanisster
+-> “Look around and you will find people the would be better without.” – Johan Liebert<br>
+-> “there are no man like me..only me.” – Jaime Lanisster